drmattyg/songbook_annotation/README.md

 Load up http://localhost:3000/ in your browser.

+Note that you will have to re-run gulp to pick up changes to the code.

 ### shutdown the dev server

 Hit `Ctrl-c` in the shell where `gulp serve` was running.